oluwaseunadenuga/SpiderFoot-Reconnaissance-Lab/README.md

 > Supporting screenshots in the repository illustrate:
 > - The scan template selection screen
-> - The target configuration page showing defined scope
+> - The target configuration page showing the defined scope
 > - The detailed configuration tabs: General, Discovery, Port Scanning

 ---

-## 🚀 Scan Execution & Results
+## Scan Execution & Results

 Once the configuration was saved, the Basic Network Scan was executed against the lab host.